Model#

 Synchronous Solve#

 In order to send your model to be solved to NEOS Server, you need to create a NeosClient.
 This can be done by importing NeosClient and creating an instance.
-Then, the user can pass it to the solve method and specify the backend as neos.
+The user can then pass this instance to the solve method and specify the backend as neos.

 from gamspy import Container, Variable, Equation, Model, Sense, Problem, NeosClient